robinnewhouse/ATLASJetReconstruction/README.md

 rucio get --nrandom 1 mc15_13TeV.361024.Pythia8EvtGen_A14NNPDF23LO_jetjet_JZ4W.merge.DAOD_JETM8.e3668_s2576_s2132_r7267_r6282_p2528
 ```

-Tutorial 1 : Intro to native fastjet in ATLAS
+Tutorial 1 : Native fastjet in ATLAS
 =====================================

-Being familiar with fastjet and learning how to use it in your analysis is important,
+Being familiar with [fastjet](http://fastjet.fr/) and learning how to use it in your analysis is important,
-especially if you will be working in JetEtMiss (because your advisor said so)
+especially if you will be working within the JetEtMiss (because your advisor said so)
 or because you want to be more creative than the ATLAS tools will allow.
-Therefore, if you are not familiar with this set of tools please follow this tutorial.
+Therefore, if you are not
+familiar with this set of tools please follow this tutorial, it will benefit you greatly.
+To simply execute the tutorial
-To simply execute the tutorial (after successfully compiling and getting the test file),
-execute the following command :
+(after successfully compiling and getting the test file), run the following command :

 ```
 xAH_run.py --files /afs/cern.ch/work/m/meehan/public/JSSTutorial2016/mc15_13TeV.361024.Pythia8EvtGen_A14NNPDF23LO_jetjet_JZ4W.merge.DAOD_JETM8.e3668_s2576_s2132_r7267_r6282_p2528/DAOD_JETM8* \